UPSC Exam > UPSC Notes > History for UPSC CSE > The Later Vedic Period

 The period that followed Rig Vedic Age is known as Later Vedic Age.
 This age witnessed the composition of three later Veda Samhitas namely, the Samaveda Samhita, the Yajurveda Samhita, the Atharvaveda Samhita as well as Brahmanas and the Upanishads of all the four Vedas and later on the two great epics—the Ramayana and the Mahabharata.

 Gradually the Aryans moved towards South India.
-It is believed that their southern movement began during the period of Brahmana literature, about 1000 B.C. and went on steadily till they reached the southernmost extremity of the Peninsula in or sometime before fourth century B.C.
+It is believed that their southern movement began during the later Vedic period, with the composition of Brahmana literature occurring between 900 and 700 B.C. and went on steadily till they reached the southernmost extremity of the Peninsula in or sometime before fourth century B.C.

 Route of Aryans before 4th century B.CRoute of Aryans before 4th century B.C